Hyapatia Lee (Indianapolis, November 11, 1960) is the stage name of a multi-talented artist of Irish-Cherokee descent.

 A television interview done in the 1990s - with some info on Hyapatia's personal life - can be viewed in YouTube:

-Under her real name, Hyapatia currently performs in theaters, in (non-adult) musicals and shows.
-Autumn 2010 marks the rerelease of "Double Euphoric" cd also as mp3 files on all major digital outlets, in collaboration with Italian label Kutmusic.
+In recent years, under her real name, Hyapatia came back to performing in theaters, in (non-adult) musicals and shows.
+Autumn 2010 marked the rerelease of "Double Euphoric" cd also as mp3 files on all major digital outlets, in collaboration with Italian label Kutmusic.

 In 2011 she has appeared in some new, non-nude photos on the July issue of Hustler magazine, and on tv in The Bill Cunningham Show.

-In 2012, she will be in "Born Into Porn: A Documentary Film" by Miki Ann Mosman and Janet Gaynor, whose trailer has been released on YouTube.
+She was filmed for "Born Into Porn: A Documentary Film" by Miki Ann Mosman and Janet Gaynor, whose trailer has been released on YouTube.
+The film was completed and released in 2015 as "The Sex Puzzle: Born Into Porn" and can be fully watched on Vimeo.